nmtri881994/learningCalendarBackend/README.md

 *[Note](#note)

 ## Description
-This repository contains back-end of the web application, the front-tend is available at [learningCalendar](http://example.com).
+This repository contains back-end of the learning calendar management application, the front-tend is available at [learningCalendar](http://example.com).

 In this back-end project, I use Java Spring Boot, Hibernate, Spring Security, Spring Websocket, Spring Schedule to program services serve the processes of application.